Why You Need to Deep Dive into Website Tracking to Improve Customer Engagement

 Pageviews, unique pageviews, new visitors, and returning visitors are all separate metrics despite seeming similar.
 If you aren’t cautious with your interpretation of your website analytics, you might end up drawing false conclusions.
 That’s why every company needs to understand how website tracking works.

-You may learn much about your website’s visitors by monitoring their actions and behavior.
+Monitoring your website’s visitors’ actions and behavior can reveal much about your website.
 Information collected may include, but is not limited to, the source websites from which visitors came, the pages they visit most often, and the total number of pages they see.
 Website analytics refers to the practice of monitoring these metrics and more.

-To further clarify, website analytics is the process of analyzing, collecting, measuring, and reporting data created by internet users to comprehend and better website content and use.
+To further clarify, website analytics is analyzing, collecting, measuring, and reporting data created by internet users to comprehend and better website content and use.
 The sheer volume of data available to startups and small companies, and the challenge of making sense of it, may be daunting.

 An important part of your job as a digital marketer is deciphering this data so you can monitor your site’s health.
 Some advertising professionals mistake web analytics for site traffic data.
 There are major distinctions between the two, which you should know.
-Web analytics provides much more information than web statistics, which shows you how many visits you had last month.
+Web analytics provides much more information than web statistics, showing how many visits you had last month.

 Simply, web analytics shine a brighter light on “the reason why questions” for things that happen on your site the way they do by highlighting underlying patterns.
 Overall, web analytics are useful for enhancing your site and its online advertising.